Narotam-Mishra/nextjs15-crash-course/ReadMe.txt

 # FromData is a built-in browser API that provides a way to easily construct key-value pairs representing form fields and their values.

-# Within the `addUser` function we will include `use server` directive that tells Nextjs that, this function (`addUser`) should be executed on the server> It is a key feature of server actions in Nextjs
+# Within the `addUser` function we will include `use server` directive that tells Nextjs that, this function (`addUser`) should be executed on the server> It is a key feature of server actions in Nextjs.

+## Authentication (47:07)

+# For Authentication we will use clerk (https://clerk.com/)

+# Authentication with Clerk
+1).
+Sign up,
+2).
+Sign in,
+3).
+Manage account,
+4).
+Show UI elements based on auth status,
+5).
+Protect routes based on auth status,
+6).
+Read session and user data,
+7).
+Sign out,

+# `middleware.ts` :- this will help us access auth data and configure protected routes later

+# If we want to protect an entire route based on authentication status then we need to use clerks middleware.